-LAAVU is a Detroit-based architectural design practice, dedicated to city-building.
+LAAVU is a multi-disciplinary Detroit-based architecture and urban design practice, rooted in city-building.

-We provide full-service pre-development, architecture, interior architecture and object design/build services.
+We provide full-service pre-development, architecture, interior architecture services.

-PRE-DEVELOPMENT: we assist developers/building owners in creating sustainable, city-building projects.
+PRE-DEVELOPMENT: we assist developers/building owners in creating strategic framework plans to develop sustainable, city-building projects.

-ARCHITECTURE : we guide entrepreneurs/owners through the design process, providing thoughtful, quality designs, making effective, memorable and unique places for people.
+ARCHITECTURE : we guide owners through the design process, providing thoughtful, quality designs, making effective, memorable and unique places for people.

-INTERIOR ARCHITECTURE : we design interior spaces, elements and flow, envisioning the end-user experience
+INTERIOR ARCHITECTURE : we design interior spaces, elements, flow and objects, envisioning the end-user experience

 Laavu is a traditional, ethnic lean-to shelter intended for temporary residence during hiking trips in the wilderness.
 In Finland they are found throughout Lapland, near national parks and fishing spots, and are free to use by visitors.
 In our design work, we find deep inspiration in the natural environment.
 As in the Finnish tradition, wilderness can provide the most intimate and enriching human experience.